apache/cordova-docs/docs/en/edge/guide/platforms/android/webview.md

             }
         }

-Finally, remember to add the thread pool, otherwise the plugins have no threads to run on:
+1. Finally, remember to add the thread pool, otherwise plugins have no threads on which to run:

         @Override
         public ExecutorService getThreadPool() {
             return threadPool;
         }

-6. Copy your application's HTML and JavaScript files to your Android project's `/assets/www` directory.
+1. Copy the application's HTML and JavaScript files to the Android project's `/assets/www` directory.

-7. Copy `config.xml` from `/framework/res/xml` to your project's `/res/xml` directory.
+1. Copy the `config.xml` file from `/framework/res/xml` to the
+   project's `/res/xml` directory.